tstillwell/iis-perfkit/README.md

 ## Extending ##

-To add a new script which will be ran, simply add a new logparser query to `parser-scripts` and save it with a .sql extension.
+Add your own sql script by saving a logparser query to `parser-scripts` with a .sql extension.

 Each query should use the %log_path% variable in the 'from' clause